 Fieldiana Life and Earth Sciences was a monographic series from the Field Museum of Natural History, published through 2017.
 The series focused on work pertaining to its collections and research in botany, geology and zoology.

 The Journal of Eukaryotic Microbiology, published since 1954, contains work on protists, including lower algae and fungi.
 It covers all aspects of these organisms, including their behavior, genetics, and other topics.
+The Journal of Eukaryotic Microbiology is available in BioOne Complete through the 2004 volume.

 Journal of Orthoptera Research, published by the Orthopterists Society, contains work on the insect Order Orthoptera (and relatives Blattodea, Mantodea, Phasmodea, and Grylloblatodea).
 The journal features research on a variety of topics, include Orthoptera behavior, cytology, and ecology.
+Journal of Orthoptera Research is available in BioOne Complete through the 2016 volume.

 Journal of Vertebrate Paleontology publishes original contributions on all aspects of vertebrate paleontology, including vertebrate origins, evolution, functional morphology, and other topics.